prnk04/EchoFinder/mobile/README.md

 ## Demo

-For a complete demonstration of the EchoFinder ecosystem including this mobile app in action, visit the [EchoFinder main repository](https://github.com/prnk04/echofinder).
+See a complete demonstration of the EchoFinder ecosystem including this mobile app in action [Demo](https://github.com/prnk04/EchoFinder/blob/main/Demo/Demo.gif).

 ## Features